AVAILABLE ON DVD

 Most film fans, especially horror fans, have one film which once terrified then senseless.
 I’ve seen quite a few films which have frightened me, but none so much as The Innocents.
 I first saw it about twenty years ago late at night, and was absolutely terrified, to the point where I had to stop it [luckily it was a video copy of a TV showing a few nights before].
-Only about twelve year after did I venture to watch it again, and it was still scary, though nothing can match that first viewing, and I was more appreciative of a what a truly brilliant film it is, so cleverly crafted from beginning to end.
+Only about twelve years after did I venture to watch it again, and it was still scary, though nothing can match that first viewing, and I was more appreciative of a what a truly brilliant film it is, so cleverly crafted from beginning to end.
 It’s an adaptation of Henry James’ novella The Turn Of The Screw, one of the all time great ghost stories.
 It’s a story which has been filmed quite a few times, though usually for TV, and I’ve seen two other versions.
-They also are a bit frightening – you’d have to be Uwe Boll to screw this tale up-but Jack Clayton’s film is the best version, in that it’s fairly faithful to it’s source whilst tweaking it and never forgetting that it’s also a film -the script by Truman Capote and William Archibald is an object lesson in how to adapt a story for the screen, being quite faithful whilst adding detail that works in both a visual sense and a psychological sense.
-It’s also, of course, the most frightening.
+They also are a bit frightening – you’d have to be Uwe Boll to screw this tale ut – but Jack Clayton’s film is the best version, in that it’s fairly faithful to its source whilst tweaking it and never forgetting that it’s also a film.
+The script by Truman Capote and William Archibald is an object lesson in how to adapt a story for the screen, not deviating much but adding detail that works in both a visual sense and a psychological sense.
+It’s also, of course, the scariest.

 The film’s dreamlike feel is reinforced by having every scene change [bar one] be through a dissolve, so often for a split section you have a really unsettling composition of two scenes together at the same time.
-Clayton was supposedly disappointed with George Auric’s score but it works well as does the haunting children’s song sung throughout by various characters] being more subtle than the usual horror score, yet still making it’s own contribution to the terror, such as the eerie high-pitched electronic sound you sometimes hear just before a ghost appears.
-Deborah Kerr claimed her performance was her best ever and I can’t argue with that.
+Clayton was supposedly disappointed with George Auric’s score but it works well, as does the haunting children’s song sung throughout by various characters, being more subtle than the usual horror score, yet still making its own contribution to the terror, such as the eerie high-pitched electronic sound you sometimes hear just before a ghost appears.
+Deborah Kerr claimed her performance in this was her best ever and I can’t argue with that.
 She basically had to play both a character who was seeing ghosts and a character who was imagining the ghosts at the same time, to keep things ambiguous.
 Martin Stephens and Pamela Franklin really sell the idea of Miles and Flora being both typical children and maybe being evil and possessed [apparently they weren’t told of the story’s darker elements].
-Cary Grant wanted to play the uncle at the start of the film but wanted to appear at the end as well as the start so Michael Redgrave did the role.
-There is one odd shot right at the end where we see from Quint’s point of view, I’m not sure it works though there must have been a reason for it, but from acting to sound design to photography to dialogue, you name it, I can’t think of a single aspect of this movie which could be improved and believe it is probably the greatest ghost story [unless you count Vertigo] on film.
+Cary Grant wanted to play the uncle at the start of the film but wished to appear at the end as well as the start, so in the end Michael Redgrave did the role.
+There is one odd shot right at the end taken from Quint’s point of view, and I’m not sure it works though there must have been a reason for it, but from acting to sound design to photography to dialogue – you name it – I can’t think of a single aspect of this movie which could be improved and believe it is probably the greatest ghost story [unless you count Vertigo] on film.